maxwroc/HideSeek/README.md

 A simple, yet customizable quick/live search jQuery plugin.

-This is a forked and modified version of the original library.
+This is a forked and extended version of the original library.
 The original project seems to be dead for a while (2 years now) and author is not responsive.
 Aim of this fork is to keep it active and open for new features and fixes.

 * [Demonstration page][1]
 * [Documentation (wiki)][3]